Victoria Quarter Shopping Centre, Leeds

 Escape to the country… just don’t forget your coat

-Just over an hour from the city centre lies some of the UK’s most beautiful scenery.
-Almost equidistant from the North York Moors, the Yorkshire Dales and the Peak District, Leeds really does spoil you for choice, so put on your boots and head out into the unblemished land of God’s Own Country for a blissful break from the city’s busy streets.
+Just over an hour from the city centre, you'll find some of the UK's most stunning scenery.
+Leeds is perfectly placed between the North York Moors, the Yorkshire Dales, and the Peak District, giving you plenty of options.
+So, grab your boots and explore the beautiful landscapes of God's Own Country for a peaceful escape from the city's hustle and bustle.

 Fight like a Tudor knight at the Royal Armouries